Homeowners often wonder how to identify the different signs of foundation problems. It’s definitely a good question to ask.

 Foundation problems also can cause tiles to crack and hardwood flooring to buckle and warp.
 Warped hardwood floors, especially in a home set on a slab foundation, can be a sign that something is wrong with the concrete foundation.

-: Large trees can cause foundation problems as roots grow through the soil underneath the home.
+Tree root intrusions: Large trees can cause foundation problems as roots grow through the soil underneath the home.
 The intruding roots can exert significant pressure on under-slab water pipes and basement foundations.
-They can also leech moisture from the ground, causing soil to contract away from the home.
+They can also leech moisture from the ground, causing the soil to contract away from the home.